Focal Modulation Networks: Abstract

 \section{Abstract}

-In this work, we propose \textit{focal modulation network} (\emph{FocalNet} in short), where self-attention (SA) is completely replaced by a \emph{focal modulation} module that is more effective and efficient for modeling token interactions.
-Focal modulation comprises three components: $(i)$ hierarchical contextualization, implemented using a stack of depth-wise convolutional layers, to encode visual contexts from short to long ranges at different granularity levels, $(ii)$ gated aggregation to selectively aggregate context features for each visual token (query) based on its content, and $(iii)$ modulation or element-wise affine transformation to fuse the aggregated features into the query vector.
-Extensive experiments show that FocalNets outperform the state-of-the-art SA counterparts (\textit{e.g.}, Swin Transformers) with similar time and memory cost on the tasks of image classification, object detection, and semantic segmentation.
-Specifically, our FocalNets with tiny and base size achieve \textbf{82.3}\% and \textbf{83.9}\% top-1 accuracy on ImageNet-1K.
-After pretrained on ImageNet-22K, it attains \textbf{86.5}\% and \textbf{87.3}\% top-1 accuracy when finetuned with resolution 224$^2$ and 384$^2$, respectively.
-FocalNets exhibit remarkable superiority when transferred to downstream tasks.
-For object detection with Mask R-CNN, our FocalNet base trained with 1$\times$ already surpasses Swin trained with 3$\times$ schedule (\textbf{49.0} \textit{v.s.} 48.5).
-For semantic segmentation with UperNet, FocalNet base evaluated at single-scale outperforms Swin evaluated at multi-scale (\textbf{50.5} \textit{v.s.} 49.7).
-These results render focal modulation a favorable alternative to SA for effective and efficient visual modeling in real-world applications.
-Code is available at: \url{https://github.com/microsoft/FocalNet}. \keywords{Focal Modulation Network, Self-Attention, Depth-wise Convolution, Image Classification, Object Detection, Segmentation.}
+We propose \textit{focal modulation networks} (\emph{FocalNets} in short), where self-attention (SA) is completely replaced by a \emph{focal modulation} module for modeling token interactions in vision.
+Focal modulation comprises three components: $(i)$ focal contextualization, implemented using a stack of depth-wise convolutional layers, to encode visual contexts from short to long ranges, $(ii)$ gated aggregation to selectively gather contexts into a modulator for each query token, and $(iii)$ element-wise affine transformation to inject the modulator into the query.
+Extensive experiments show FocalNets exhibit extraordinary interpretability (Fig.~\ref{fig:focal_modulation_visualization}) and outperform the SoTA SA counterparts (\textit{e.g.}, Swin and Focal Transformers) with similar computational cost on the tasks of image classification, object detection, and segmentation.
+Specifically, FocalNets with tiny and base size can achieve \textbf{82.3}\% and \textbf{83.9}\% top-1 accuracy on ImageNet-1K.
+After pretrained on ImageNet-22K in 224$^2$ resolution, it attains \textbf{86.5}\% and \textbf{87.3}\% top-1 accuracy when finetuned with resolution 224$^2$ and 384$^2$, respectively.
+For object detection with Mask R-CNN~\cite{he2017mask}, FocalNet base trained with 1$\times$ outperforms the Swin counterpart by \textbf{2.1} points and already surpasses Swin trained with 3$\times$ schedule (\textbf{49.0} \textit{v.s.} 48.5).
+For semantic segmentation with UPerNet~\cite{xiao2018unified}, FocalNet base at single-scale outperforms Swin by \textbf{2.4}, and beats Swin at multi-scale (\textbf{50.5} \textit{v.s.} 49.7).
+Using large FocalNet and Mask2former~\cite{cheng2022masked}, we achieve \textbf{58.5} mIoU for ADE20K semantic segmentation, and \textbf{57.9} PQ for COCO Panoptic Segmentation.
+Using huge FocalNet and DINO~\cite{zhang2022dino}, we achieved \textbf{64.3} and \textbf{64.4} mAP on COCO \textit{minival} and \textit{test-dev}, respectively, establishing new SoTA on top of much larger attention-based models like Swinv2-G~\cite{liu2022swin} and BEIT-3~\cite{wang2022image}.
+These encouraging results render \emph{focal modulation is probably what we need for vision}\footnote{Code and models are available at: \url{https://github.com/microsoft/FocalNet}.}.